The Worst Foods From Walmart You Should Never Have in Your Kitchen

 8. Vanilla extract

-The Krazy Coupon Lady found that vanilla extract costs $0.62 at Costco versus $1.84 at Walmart.
-A 16-ounce bottle from the big-box store will last you a long time and many believe the quality is far better than Walmart’s.
+According to the Krazy Coupon Lady, a 16-ounce bottle from the big-box store will last a long time and many believe the quality is far better than Walmart’s.

 Next: Where’s the beef?
 Not here.